harrymkt/hguinav/demo/content/docs/params/config.md

 ## search
 Search configuration options:
 - `enable`(bool): Toggles search.
 Defaults to `true`
+- `default_enable`(bool): Default search status.
+This is useful to turn this off and manually turn on in the frontmadder of the pages you want.
+Defaults to `true`
 - `format`(string): One of the [search formats]({{% relref "../search.md#sformats" %}}).
 Defaults to `pagefind`